 How to Start a Local Chapter

-Don't have a chapter in your area?
-Ready to start one?
+Ready to start a League chapter in your area?

-Here is some information from the National League to help you out!
+Here is information from the National League on starting a chapter:

 On April 18, 2017, the LWVUS board approved a new membership engagement model and new local League recognition standards.
 It provides the beginning framework for: